GRAINS-U.S. wheat extends gains on threat from dry, chilly weather

 A weekly Commodity Futures Trading Commission report last week showed large speculators expanded net short positions in CBOT wheat to 127,479 contracts in the week ended March 22.

-May soybeans gained 7 cents, or 0.9 percent, to $9.16 a bushel, following strength in soyoil and palm oil, McCormick said.
+May soybeans ticked up 3 cents or 0.3 percent to $9.12 a bushel, following strength in soyoil and palm oil, McCormick said.

-China plans to scrap its giant corn stockpiling scheme and allow markets to set prices for the grain, the State Administration of Grain said in a statement.
+China plans to scrap its giant corn stockpiling scheme and allow markets to set prices for the grain, the State Administration of Grain said in a statement on Tuesday.

 China imports much less corn than soybeans but a decline in its overseas buying could be a bearish signal, analysts said.